abikesa/spjd/spjd.md

    - Also there is restructuring at work and not sure it will be in my favor
    - Our bus and cashcow is grounded and are praying for resources to get it back onto the road
 - The children are fine and we thank God for that
 - Nicole was taking an antifungal and vomited after a meal; but is otherwise ok
+- Applying for scholarship to finish PhD (open to all PhD students at Makerere by GoU)
 ## J
 - Thanksgiving.
    - At work and in general.
 We're in good health